wp-plugins/adsense-now-lite/readme.txt

 == Change Log ==

+* V4.50: Renaming the plugin as requested by Google.
+[Nov 30, 2014]
 * V4.41: Minor change to the admin interface.
 [Sep 9, 2011]
 * V4.34: Compatibility with WP4.0.
 [Sep 6, 2014]
 * V4.33: Updating a few language files, minor documentation changes.
 [Jun 18, 2014]